Blokje5/blokje5.dev/content/posts/compliance-in-cicd.md

 ## Centralising Rego policies

 In order to make the policies accessible to all developers, we need to store the policies in a centrally accessible location.
 Luckily, [conftest](https://github.com/instrumenta/conftest) support storing Rego policies in a Docker registry.
 Under the hood, conftest is utilising [ORAS](https://github.com/deislabs/oras).
-ORAS, or OCI Registry As Storage is an initiative by Microsoft to support pushing artifacts to OCI Spec Compliant registries.
-Rego policies are stored using the [Bundle format](https://www.openpolicyagent.org/docs/latest/management/#bundles) specified by the Open Policy Agent.
+ORAS, or OCI Registry As Storage, is an initiative by Microsoft to support pushing artifacts to OCI Spec Compliant registries.
+Rego policies are stored in the Registry using the [Bundle format](https://www.openpolicyagent.org/docs/latest/management/#bundles) specified by the Open Policy Agent.

 Let's look at an example of how that can work.
 First we need access to a Docker registry.
 At the moment of writing, only two registries support ORAS, namely the [Docker distribution](https://github.com/docker/distribution) and the [Azure Container Registry](https://azure.microsoft.com/nl-nl/services/container-registry/).
-I will be using the Docker distribution.
+For this example, I will be using the Docker distribution.

 ```bash
 docker run -d --rm -p 5000:5000 --name registry registry:2